 Since the very successful Arleigh Burke-class destroyers were designed in the mid-1980s, almost every new class of ship bought by the US Navy has had significant developmental problems.
 In some ways, the best news so far about the Zumwalt-class destroyers has been the 155 mm “Advanced Gun System” from BAE Systems; these six-inchers have basically passed their tests as advertised.
 Lockheed Martin’s associated 155 mm Long-Range Land-Attack Projectile (LRLAP) has also passed its developmental tests.
-The Navy had laid plans last year to buy 150 rounds and some associated items for operational testing in 2018.
+The Navy had laid plans last year to buy one hundred and fifty rounds and some associated items for operational testing in 2018.
 So all should be well, right?

 The Navy’s issue is with the price: $113 million, or about $800,000 per round.
 Shocked by that sticker, the department is proposing to terminate the program, and to hold a competition for new rounds in the future.
 This would leave the Zumwalts for some time, to paraphrase Defense News’s headline, as “new ships with big guns but no bullets.”
 The problem, it seems, is volume.
-The Navy originally intended to buy 32 Zumwalts; with a fleet of now only three, and just two guns per ship, Lockheed could never achieve the economies of scale needed for a reasonable price.
+The Navy originally intended to buy thirty-two Zumwalts; with a fleet of now only three, and just two guns per ship, Lockheed could never achieve the economies of scale needed for a reasonable price.
 As an unnamed naval official told Christopher Cavas, “quantities of ships killed the affordable round.”

 Not everyone has been immediately satisfied with that answer.
 Kyle Mizokami (@KyleMizokami) of Popular Mechanics asked on Twitter “is this a joke?
 How long have they known they were only getting three destroyers?”
 I can answer that: since Defense Secretary Robert Gates truncated the Zumwalt program in April 2009.
 The Navy has had over six years in which to have figured this out, but has done little.
 As such, it’s possible that this move is just a “Washington Monument strategy,” an occasional ploy in the US Navy’s budgeting, in which the service declines to fund something so obvious that the Congress will reflexively find the money elsewhere.
 Or maybe someone in the admiralty finally said enough is enough with crazy spending plans.
 Either way, the headlines were sure to be embarrassing.

 The Navy should forthwith figure up a strategy for those big guns, but if it will only have six big guns, it ought to reconsider alternatives as well.
-After the technical failures of Raytheon’s Extended Range Guided Munition (ERGM) and Alliant Techsystems’ Ballistic Trajectory Extended Range Munition (BTERM) programs, the service reasonably cut back on advanced munitions in five-inch (127 mm).
+After the technical failures of Raytheon’s Extended Range Guided Munition (ERGM) and Alliant Techsystems’s Ballistic Trajectory Extended Range Munition (BTERM) programs, the service reasonably cut back on advanced munitions in five-inch (127 mm).
 But the Navy has been talking again about buying guided sub-caliber rounds for the many five-inchers on those cruisers and destroyers, as at least one contractor seems to have succeeded recently.
 Leonardo is currently (if slowly) producing 127 mm sub-caliber Vulcano rounds for GPS/INS-guided shore bombardment at up to 100 kilometers, and attacking ships with infrared guidance at up to 80 kilometers.
-That doesn't deliver nearly as much blast effect as a full-caliber 155 mm round, but it’s available now.
+That doesn’t deliver nearly as much blast effect as a full-caliber 155 mm round, but it’s available now.